DeKoi-IL/DeFocuser-Lite/README.md

 # Software
 In the software folder you can find the ascom driver installer + standalone app.
 In the standalone app you have extra functionality like settings the current\max position, Auto calibration etc...
-I'd love to be able to create the ascrom driver app and standalone as one app (like the zwo mount for example), but i currently dont have the knowledge or time to implement that (maybe some day).
+I'd love to be able to create the ascom driver app and standalone as one app (like the zwo mount driver for example), but i currently dont have the knowledge or time to implement that (maybe someday).

+The code isn't the prettiest, im sure it have plenty of room for improvement, feel free to open up issues with bugs, suggestions etc...